 It was emphasized that usually discussions concerning CEs and AHGs should be performed using the JCT-VC email reflector.

-Currently, JCT-VC is not running any CEs.
+Currently, JCT-VC was not running any CEs.
 When such CEs are conducted, CE internal discussions should primarily be concerned with organizational issues.
 Substantial technical issues that are not reflected by an original CE plan should be openly discussed on the reflector.
 Any new developments that are result of private communication cannot be considered to be the result of the CE.

 For the headers and registrations of CE documents and AHG reports, email addresses of participants and contributors may be obscured or absent (and will be on request), although these will be available (in human readable format – possibly with some "obscurification") for primary CE coordinators and AHG chairs.